avysel/ligo-tutorial/feedback.md

 ...we can use the postfix [] operator to read...
 ```
 There is no [] in the example other than PascaLIGO

+#### Tuples, lists, sets > defining tuples

+Using `full_name` as type name and variable name is confusing.
+In the rest of paragraph, we don't know if examples are using type or variable.